trpc/trpc/www/docs/server/procedures.md

 ## Writing procedures

-Writing a procedure is simple, the `t` object you create during tRPC setup returns an initial `t.procedure` which all other procedures are built on:
+The `t` object you create during tRPC setup returns an initial `t.procedure` which all other procedures are built on:

 ```ts twoslash
 import { initTRPC } from '@trpc/server';